CSCI-442-Mines/project-4-starter/README.rst

 1. There is a single CPU, so only one process can be running at a time.
 2. Processes consist of *exactly one* kernel-level thread

-   - I.e., each process is composed of a single thread of execution
+   - I.e., each process is composed of a single thread of execution, therefore there is no distinction between a process or a thread.

 3. Processes can exist in one of five states: